 In the beginning, use a favorite toy or your dog's favorite training treats.
 Hold up a toy or treat, then say your dog's name followed by "come" in a clear, excited tone.
 If necessary, make movements such as tapping your knees and stepping backward.
 As soon as your dog comes to you, reward it, then praise it lavishly—but try not to cause overexcitement.

 Don't Chase Your Dog

 Never run after your dog if it bolts during these training sessions.
 This will confuse the dog and turns training into a game.
 Try turning it around by calling the dog's name and running away from it.
 Your dog may then run after you in play.
 If so, reward it with praise when it gets to you.

-- Repeat 5 to 6 times, gradually moving to different areas of your home, including outdoors.
+Repeat five or six times, gradually moving to different areas of your home, including outdoors.
 As your dog improves, move to areas with more distractions.

 Gradually increase the distance between you and your dog.
 You may wish to use a longer lead.
 Once your dog has mastered the recall while on the long leash, practice it without any leash, but only indoors or in a fenced-in area.